sylvainbx/rust-book-fr/FRENCH/src/ch20-02-multithreaded.md

 the channel into `Worker::new`, and then we use it inside the closure.
 -->

-Nous avons fait des petites et simples modifications : nous envoyons la partie réceptrice du canal dans `Operateur::new`, et ensuite nous l'utilisons dans la fermeture.
+Nous avons juste fait de petites modifications simples : nous envoyons la partie réceptrice du canal dans `Operateur::new` puis nous l'utilisons dans la fermeture.

 <!--